 - Harvest Time

-In a Qing Dynasty record of Wu Yi tea varieties, Lu Ting Chan wrote that there were more than 500 hundred named varieties.
-In recent years, a survey was conducted to find living examples of these antique varieties.
-Only 156 examples remain.
-The high yielding and robust Rou Gui and Shui Xian cultivars, through government promotions in the late 1970’s, replaced these old bushes.
-Today still these two cultivars dominate and are frequently used in blending.
+In a Qing Dynasty record of Wuyi tea cultivars, Lu Ting Chan wrote that there were more than 500 hundred named varieties.
+Over the years, living examples of these varieties have been collected, and 256 cultivars still exist today.
+The high-yielding Rou Gui and Shui Xian cultivars have largely replaced these old bushes through promotion by the government in the late 1970s.
+Today still these two cultivars dominate the gardens of Wuyishan and are frequently used in rock wulong blending.
+Normally, tea makers and companies use either Rou Gui and Shui Xian as the base for their Dahongpao blend.
+Each proprietary blend has a different formula unique to the maker.

-For this tea, the tea master has used the most traditional way of roasting.
-Mr. Liu used only the heat of local charcoal to dry the leaves over multiple roastings, each roasting lasting for eight to twelve hours at a time.
-These alternating periods of roasting and resting make for a very long production cycle.
-This tea is picked in early May and only finishes production in the end of August.
-Time consuming traditional roasting technique increases the complexity and depth of the tea’s flavor, which will endure for years in storage.
+The alternating periods of roasting and resting make for a very long production cycle, so while the tea is picked in early May, production will not conclude until the end of August.
+Weather can also add to processing delays since absolutely no roasting is performed on rainy days.
+This time consuming traditional roasting technique increases the complexity and depth of the tea’s flavor, which will endure for years in storage.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.